PierreRAFFA/guard/README.md

 ## Define the authorisations
 It's recommended to deny access to all, then allows the routes for some specific roles.
+Note that an user is *by default considered as authenticated* if it contains an id.

 ```js
 const acl = require('node-access-control');